 Notes

-Make sure you’re using a floury, starchy potato that’s suitable for roasting here.
-Maris piper, Yukon gold, King Edward or any variety labelled as being for roasting is good here.
-Stay away from the more waxy varieties like new potatoes, as they just won’t give you the crispy outside/fluffy inside we want here.
+INGREDIENT NOTES: Make sure you’re using a floury, starchy potato suitable for roasting here.
+Maris piper, Yukon gold, King Edward or any variety labeled as being for roasting is good here.
+Stay away from the more waxy varieties like new potatoes, as they just won’t give you the crispy outside/fluffy inside you want here.
+Switch out the garnish and spicy aioli if you like – though I absolutely love it.

 - Prep Time: 10